othim/nn_mwpc/README.md

 ## Observables

-Observables are calculated from phase shifts by first computing the M-matrix and then computing the corresponding Saclay amplitudes which are then converted to observables.
+Observables are calculated from phase shifts by first computing the $M$-matrix and then computing the corresponding Saclay amplitudes which are then converted to observables.
 With the convention to add the extra minus sign to the off-diagonal elements give the following relation
 ```math
     \begin{align}
     &M^{s}_{m'_s m_s}(p,\theta_{cm},\phi) = \frac{\sqrt{4\pi}}{2ip} \sum_{j,l,l'} i^{l-l'} (2j+1)\sqrt{2l+1} \cdot \nonumber\\ &Y^{l'}_{m_s -m'_s}(\theta_{cm},\phi)